Doerte Blume

-Doerte Blume is a physicist working at Washington State University.
+Doerte Blume is a Professor of Physics at University of Oklahoma doing research in the area of cold atom and few-body physics.

 Biography

 Blume completed her undergraduate and obtained a PhD in 1998 from Georg-August-Universität Göttingen, Germany.
 Her PhD was supervised by Jan Peter Toennies and K. Birgitta Whaley.
 This included research done at University of California, Berkeley.
 Following this she completed a post-doc at JILA, University of Colorado Boulder.

 Research

 Blume conducts research into sub-atomic particles at Washington State University.

 In 2022 she obtained a $1million grant from the W. M. Keck Foundation to investigate quantum synchronization.